accelist/nextjs-starter/README.md

 -d app-name
 ```

-## Deploying Container to Kubernetes

-> TODO add Deployment and Services `yaml` here with Environment Variables

 ## `AppSettings` API

 [Next.js allows using `process.env` to read Environment Variables](https://nextjs.org/docs/basic-features/environment-variables), but it is not suitable for container-based deployment because the Environment Variables are burned during build-time (non-changeable).